JakeTurner616/sd-b64-api/README.md

 ```
 ## Load balancing / scaling

-Since one instance can take multiple seconds for each request, we can do a hack to assign clients to containers seqentially (one after the other).
+Since one instance can take multiple seconds for each request, we can do a hack to assign clients to containers sequentially (one after the other).

 To start the the Flask app with load balancing, run the following command in the source directory: